MoamenZaher/MoamenZaher.github.io/content/experience.md

         - **TUIO and ArUco**: Implemented for marker object detection
         - **Mediapipe**: Utilized for hand/pose estimation tasks
         - **Dlib and DeepFace**: Applied for various facial related tasks such as facial expression, facial recognition, gaze tracking, and landmark detection
         - **Unity and AR Core**: Familiarity, but not extensively experienced.
-Utilized for AR applications
+Utilized for AR applications.
   - block: markdown
     content:
       text: |
         ## Volunteering